CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: System Model

 \subsection{Deployment Setting}

-We assume a static asynchronous network where all the servers and connections are known as a priori and the only sources of dynamic behavior are processing and communication delays.
+We assume an asynchronous network where all the servers and connections are known as a priori and the only sources of asynchrony are processing and communication delays.
 We consider a set of server nodes $\mathcal{N}=\{s_1, s_2, \cdots, s_N\},$ where $N=|\mathcal{N}|$.
 Let $\mathcal{X}=\{X_1, X_2,\ldots,X_K\}$ represent a finite set of read-write objects, whose values come from a finite set $\mathcal{V}.$ We assume that $\mathcal{V}$ is a vector space over a finite field $\mathcal{F}$.
 The system consists of a countable set of possibly infinite client nodes $\mathcal{C}$.
 We consider a message passing setting where all server nodes are connected to each other through reliable, asynchronous, point-to-point first-in-first-out (FIFO) channels.
-Every client is associated with a natural number, which we refer to as its identifier.
 The set $\mathcal{C}$ is partitioned into non-intesecting sets $\mathcal{C}_{1},\mathcal{C}_{2},\ldots,\mathcal{C}_{N}$, where $\mathcal{C}_{i}$ represents the clients associated with server node $i$ for $i=1,2,\ldots,N$.
 For $i \in \{1,2,\ldots,N\},$ any client in $\mathcal{C}_{i}$ sends messages only to server $i$.
-We assume that every client has a unique identifier from a totally ordered set.
-Without loss of generality, we assume that the identifier is an natural number.
+We assume that every client has a unique natural number as an identifier.
 In the sequel, when we use the term \emph{node}, it is understood to be a \emph{server} node; client nodes are identified explicitly.